laktak/chkbit/README.md

   EXC: internal exception
 ```

 chkbit is set to use only 5 workers by default so it will not slow your system to a crawl.
-You can specify a higher number to make it a lot faster (requires about 128kB of memory per worker).
+You can specify a higher number to make it a lot faster if the IO throughput can also keep up.

 ## Repair